danthegoodman1/EpicEnv/README.md

 Environment variables are encrypted using your `github.com/{username}.keys` keys, and you "invite" your collaborators to the environment.

-## The Audit Log
+## Safety

+### The audit log

 Within the `.epicenv` folder, there is an `auditlog.txt`.

 This file contains logs of every operation performed on the environment, so you can follow the history of invitations, variable changes, etc.

-These are the same logs written to the console.# EpicEnv
+These are the same logs written to the console.

+### Preventing personal variables from being added globally

+If you attempt to `epicenv set` on a variable that is marked as personal, that set will update the personal variable instead of adding to the global variables to prevent personal values from being leaked via git.

+A warning will be thrown when this occurs.